FENECON Industrial XL Operating Instructions

 Image 36.
 Electrical energy storage system — rear view

 5.2.1.
-Unloading the container
+Unload container

 5.2.2.
 Unloading the inverter racks

 5.2.3.
-Unloading the liquid cooling system
+Positioning and setting up the liquid cooling system

 1. Set up and align the drip tray.